aze5/golden-square-module/challenges/lib/recipes/includes_string_design.md

 variable(s):

 - pattern - the pattern to search for (in this case '#TODO')
-- word_array - the array in which each word in 'text' will be kept
 - index - the index of the pattern (if found)

 Output: